solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

   slot in which the violation occured
 - `node_pubkey`, an unaligned 32 byte array representing the public key of the node which committed the violation
+- `destination`, an unaligned 32 byte array representing the account to reclaim the lamports if a successful slashing report account is created and then later closed.

 We expect the contents of the `proof_account` when read from `offset` to deserialize to two byte arrays representing the duplicate shreds.